A GUIDE TO SAN DIEGO WHALE WATCHING

 Whale watching is one of the most beloved activities in the beautiful city of San Diego.

-Today we will be talking about everything you need to know about how to partake in whale watching, and the best ways and times to see these beautiful animals.
+In this piece we will be highlighting everything you need to know about how to partake in whale watching, and the best ways and times to see these beautiful animals.

 Best Seasons For San Diego Whale Watching